How do I send e-mail from CGI scripts?

 Can I use SMTP instead of Sendmail?

-You should avoid using SMTP mail submission from scripts running on our servers if possible; always use Sendmail if the script supports it.
+You should avoid using SMTP mail submission from scripts running on our servers if possible; always use /usr/sbin/sendmail

-There's a good reason for this.
-If you use SMTP, your script will fail to send e-mail if the SMTP server is temporarily unavailable due to scheduled maintenance.
+There's a very good reason for this.
+If you use SMTP, your script will fail to send email if the SMTP server is temporarily unavailable due to scheduled maintenance.
 That's because SMTP is designed for sending mail between mail servers that know how to try again a few minutes later if the receiving mail server is unavailable, but your script won't know how to do that.

-In contrast, Sendmail is designed as a way for scripts to send mail to mail servers.
+In contrast, Sendmail is designed as a way for scripts to submit outgoing mail to mail servers.
 Sendmail accepts the mail from your script, stores it, and tries delivering it to the SMTP server.
 This normally takes just a fraction of a second, but Sendmail will happily keep trying for as long as necessary to successfully deliver your messages.
 Using it makes your script much more reliable.